poc-examples/cluster-bootstrapper/docs/index.md

-# Cluster Bootstrapper - Quickstart Guide
+# Quickstart Guide

-Cluster Bootstrapper is a github repo that sets up a running openshift cluster and launches demos from [Workshops](https://github.com/poc-examples/workshops) that uses the rollout-controller helm chart at [rollout-controller helm chart](https://github.com/poc-examples/charts/tree/main/charts/rollout-controller).
+Cluster Bootstrapper is a github repo that sets up a running openshift cluster and launches demos from [Workshops](https://github.com/poc-examples/workshops) that uses the [rollout-controller helm chart](https://github.com/poc-examples/charts/tree/main/charts/rollout-controller).

 These charts are constructed to work together for the purpose of providing a quick demostration platform for previewing Red Hat OpenShift related products and should not be regarded as best practices.

-This is currently:
+This is currently: **pre-alpha**
-- [x] pre-alpha
-- [] alpha
-- [] beta
-- [] production

 ## Available WorkShops